Anniversary of Sridevi's birth to Ajay Devgn meets Defense Min | ExBulletin

 “Bhuj” director reveals that his grandmother was one of the 300 women who built the Bhuj track

-Bhuj: the pride of Indiawas recently published on the OTT platform before Independence Day.
+Bhuj: the pride of India was recently published on the OTT platform before Independence Day.
 Upon the film’s release, the film’s director, Abhishek Dudhaiya, revealed the real story behind the film.
-Dudhaiya said his grandmother was among the 300 women who built the trail in Bhuj.
+Dudhaiya said her grandmother was among the 300 women who built the trail in Bhuj.
+Read more

 (IMAGE: PTI / AJAY DEVGN TWITTER)